approximately-equal/kingmaker-thesis/contents/matter/methods.typ

 == Tactics & Strategies <strategy>

-Tactics in `kingmaker` correspond exactly with tactics as defines by theory, as deterministic processes that voters can engage with to increase their social welfare.
-Tactics are defined in the following manner:
+Tactics in `kingmaker` correspond exactly with tactics as defined by theory: deterministic processes that voters can engage with to increase their social welfare.
+Tactics are defined in the following manner.

 #figure(caption: [Tactic implementation in `kingmaker`])[
   ```Rust